mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/2-setup/KSDJ-create-raidz2-pool/README.md

-### XC0I-Create Striped Storage Pool using disks.
+### KSDJ-Create raidz2 Storage Pool using disks.

 #### Description

-Administrator should be able to use this job to create OpenEBS cStor based storage pool of type stripe.
+Administrator should be able to use this job to create OpenEBS cStor based storage pool of type raidz2.

 #### Prerequisites